 • As a school, we are inclusive.

 • As students, we dream big.

 We think it is fair to say that the school's development has not been entirely smooth sailing.
 Initially, the majority of students came from the English College Primary School which closed unexpectedly in July 2014.
 The former Principal of ECPS, together with founding staff and students, moved to a location that was some considerable way from Jumeira/Umm Suqeim, and retaining students - despite an obvious desire to keep the foundations of ECPS going - was always going to be a challenge from a logistical perspective.
 And of course, Capital School also needed to attract families from a much broader range of locations.

-Five years on, the school has grown to around 600 students, although the capacity of the school is a significant 2,200, with a broad range of 60 nationalities, of which the largest nationality groups are Arab and Indian (each 30%), Pakistani at 20% and 6% Emirati; a very different make up of the student cohort from those who originally joined the school from ECPS.
-Currently, the school has students from approximately 50 different nationalities.
+In its seventh year of operation, the school has grown to around 650 students, although the capacity of the school is a significant 2,200, with a broad range of 60 nationalities, of which the largest nationality groups are Arab and Indian (each 30%), Pakistani at 20% and 6% Emirati; a very different make up of the student cohort from those who originally joined the school from ECPS.

-As of the 2019-20 academic year, students are supported by some 45 teachers all of whom are from the United Kingdom or Ireland, together with the Arabic staff providing the MoE subjects.
+As of the 2019-20 academic year, students were supported by some 45 teachers all of whom are from the United Kingdom or Ireland, together with the Arabic staff providing the MoE subjects.
 All class teachers in the primary phase and secondary phase have a degree and Qualified Teacher Status.
 Foundation Stage teachers have teaching qualifications.
 Staff turnover has fallen from 33% two years ago, to 13% in 2019-20 (well under the UAE average of 20-22%).

-Students at Capital School benefit from relatively low class sizes - typically around 18 students, with the largest being 20-21, though a maximum number of 25 is approved - with four classes per year group.
+Students at Capital School benefit from relatively low class sizes - typically around 18 students, with the largest being 20-21, though a maximum number of 25 is approved.
 The teacher:student ratio is 1:12 - typical of high performing schools, as this enables teachers to take a personalised approach to both individual and groups of students.